Copyleft © 2003-2014 Free Culture Foundation. Unless otherwise noted, this work is licensed under the Decolonial Media License 0.1

 Counter-intuitively, preventing commercial use retains a commercial monopoly on all rights associated with a work.
 The misleading name confuses many non-commercial projects into thinking this is an appropriate license, but permitting commercial use rejects those monopoly rights while copyleft protects it from being appropriated into a private work.

 Adopting ideas, artifacts, practices, and other elements from marginalized cultures is a colonialist practice by which the cultural resources of indigenous people and people of color have been made readily available for consumption by others.
-In doing so, these elements are stripped of their cultural roots are stripped and reduced to consumable commodities exchanged between and benefiting their appropriators.
+In doing so, these elements are stripped of their cultural roots and reduced to consumable commodities exchanged between and benefiting their appropriators.
 What is perceived as innovative as adopted by others is seen as inferior in their original context.
 Globalized cultural and intellectual property systems have little potential to protect against or redress cultural appropriation because they were created specifically to allow and reward it.
 While rejecting private ownership over ideas, media, and technology does not necessarily inhibit cultural appropriation, doing so challenges the means to monopolize the products of appropriated resources.